Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzServiceFabricClusterCertificate.md

 ## SYNTAX

 ```
-Remove-AzureRmServiceFabricClusterCertificate -Thumbprint <String> [-Name] <String>
+Remove-AzServiceFabricClusterCertificate -Thumbprint <String> [-Name] <String> [-ResourceGroupName] <String>
- [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
+ [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use **Remove-AzureRmServiceFabricClusterCertificate** to remove a cluster certificate from the cluster, as long as there is another valid certificate that is already in use in the cluster.
+Use **Remove-AzServiceFabricClusterCertificate** to remove a cluster certificate from the cluster, as long as there is another valid certificate that is already in use in the cluster.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Remove-AzureRmServiceFabricClusterCertificate -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -Thumbprint '5F3660C715EBBDA31DB1FFDCF508302348DE8E7A
+PS C:\> Remove-AzServiceFabricClusterCertificate -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -Thumbprint '5F3660C715EBBDA31DB1FFDCF508302348DE8E7A
 ```

 This command removes the certificate with thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from being used for cluster security.